The biggest area of growth for an Enneagram Type 4 is probably our ever-changing feelings.

 However, Fours should never avoid moving to Point Two.
-All the nine personality types in the Enneagram bounces from point to point.
-If there is any point on the Enneagram you can’t move toward to, then aren’t you creating a block and a restriction for yourself?
+All the nine personality types in the Enneagram bounce from point to point.
+If there is any point on the Enneagram you can’t move toward, then aren’t you creating a block and a restriction for yourself?

 Even though moving to Point Two might make me stressed sometimes, I want to overcome my fear and shame that is associated with helping others.
 I don’t want it to remain an obstacle for the rest of my life.

 Integration is about embracing the different parts of you